 Disinflation is expected to persist (minus 2.8 percent on average) as parallel market rates converge further toward the official exchange rate.
 Budget deficits will remain high, averaging 10 percent of GDP and, though the Central Bank of Libya is expected to continue rationing imports, current account surpluses will steadily decline from about 7.3 percent of GDP in 2020 to 1.4 percent in 2022.
 Consequently, reserves will stabilize at about US$91 billion for 2020–22.

 Political resolution is needed to implement the reforms required for private sector- driven growth and the generation of new jobs—the country’s only path toward sustainable, shared prosperity.

 Libya Public Finance

-The balance of payments deficit reflects the large public-sector deficit and the economy’s heavy reliance on imported consumption and intermediate goods, including refined fuel.
-This will transform the small current account surplus registered in 2017 (2.5 percent of GDP) into a deficit of around 3 percent of GDP this year.
-Foreign reserves will stabilize as selected foreign investment in the oil sector and elevated oil prices will cover most of the current account deficit, allowing the Central Bank to stave off further drain on reserves.
+The deficit in balance of payments reflects both the large public sector deficit and the economy’s heavy reliance on imported consumer and intermediate goods, including refined fuel.
+These transformed the small current account surplus of 2.5 percent of GDP registered in 2017 into a deficit of about 3 percent of GDP in 2018.

-Last Updated: Apr 01, 2019
+Last Updated: Oct 01, 2019